-Benefit Description You Pav Hospice care (cont.)
-Standard Option Basic Option Members with a terminal medical condition (or those acting on behalf of the member) are encouraged to contact the Case Management Department at their Local Plan for information about hospice services and Preferred hospice providers.
-Covered services See below See below We provide benefits for the hospice services listed below when the services have been included in an approved hospice treatment plan and are provided by the home hospice program in which the member is enrolled: Nursing care Periodic physician visits Dietary counseling Durable medical equipment rental Medical social services Medical supplies Oxygen therapy Physical therapy, occupational therapy, and speech therapy related to the terminal medical condition Prescription drugs Services of home health aides (certified or licensed, if the state requires it, and provided by the home hospice agency) Traditional Home Hospice Care Nothing Nothing Periodic visits to the member's home for the management of the terminal medical condition and to provide limited patient care in the home.
-See page 76 for prior approval requirements.
-Continuous Home Hospice Care Services provided in the home to members enrolled in home hospice during a period of crisis, such as frequent medication adjustments to control symptoms or to manage a significant change in the member's condition, requiring a minimum of 8 hours of care during each 24-hour period by a registered nurse (R. N.) or licensed practical nurse (L.P.N.).
-Note: Members must receive prior approval from the Local Plan for each episode of continuous home hospice care (see page 76).
+Benefit Description You Pay Hospice care (cont.)
+Standard Option Basic Option Services of home health aides (certified or licensed, if the state requires it, and provided by the home hospice agency) See below See below Traditional Home Hospice Care Nothing Nothing Periodic visits to the member's home for the management of the terminal medical condition and to provide limited patient care in the home.
+See page 81 for prior approval requirements.
+Continuous Home Hospice Care Preferred: \$250 per episode Preferred: \$150 per day copayment up to \$750 Services provided in the home to members enrolled in Copayment Marrhay \$250 per apiecede maximum per episode home hospice during a period of crisis, such as frequent medication adjustments to control symptoms Member: \$350 per episode copayment Member/Non-member: You pay or to manage a significant change in the member's condition, requiring a minimum of 8 hours of care Non-member: \$350 per episode all charges during each 24-hour period by a registered nurse copayment, plus 35% of the Plan allowance and any (R.N.) or licensed practical nurse (L.P.N.). remaining balance after our Note: Members must receive prior approval from the Local Plan for each episode of continuous home payment hospice care (see page 81).
 An episode consists of up to seven (7) consecutive days of continuous care.
 Each episode must be separated by at least 21 days of traditional home hospice care.
 The member must be enrolled in a home hospice program and the continuous home hospice care services must be provided by the home hospice program in which the member is enrolled.
-Preferred: \$200 per episode copayment Member: \$350 per episode copayment Non-member: \$350 per episode copayment, plus 35% of the Plan allowance and any remaining balance after our payment Preferred: \$150 per day copayment up to \$750 maximum per episode Member/Non-member: You pay all charges
+Inpatient Hospice Care Preferred: Nothing Preferred: Nothing Benefits are available for inpatient hospice care when provided by a facility that is licensed as an inpatient hospice facility and when: Member: \$350 per admission copayment), plus 35% of the Plan allowance Member/Non-member: You pay all charges Inpatient services are necessary to control pain and/or manage the member's symptoms; Non-member: \$350 per admission copayment plus 35% Death is imminent; or Leading to the control of the control of the Plan allowance, and any remaining balance after our Inpatient services are necessary to provide an interval of relief (respite) to the caregiver payment Note: Benefits are provided for up to thirty (30) consecutive days in a facility licensed as an inpatient hospice facility.
+Each inpatient stay must be separated by at least 21 days of traditional home hospice care.
+The member does not have to be enrolled in a home hospice care program to be eligible for the first inpatient stay.
+However, the member must be enrolled in a home hospice care program in order to receive benefits for subsequent inpatient stays.
+Not covered: All charges All charges Homemaker services